quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Connection ID {#connection-id}

-Each connection possesses a set of identifiers, any of which could be used to distinguish it from other connections.
+Each connection possesses a set of connection identifiers, or connection IDs, each of which can be identify the connection.
+Connection IDs are independently selected by endpoints; each endpoint selects the connection IDs that its peer uses. distinguish it from other connections.
 Connection IDs are selected independently in each direction.